 Our groups include:

 The Landing, Celebrate Recovery’s student ministry, is geared towards middle and high school students and the battles they face.
-The mission of The Landing is to provide students with a safe place to process life and the struggles that accompany it, share tools that allow you to live emotionally and spiritually healthy lives, and help students experience the freedom found in Jesus Christ.
+The mission of The Landing is to provide students with a safe place to process life and the struggles that accompany it, share tools that allow them to live emotionally and spiritually healthy lives, and help students experience the freedom found in Jesus Christ.

 Celebrate Recovery is Christ-Centered.
-In other 12 step fellowships, you have the ability to choose your own higher power.
-In Celebrate Recovery we have The Higher Power, Jesus Christ, who chose you.
+In other 12-step fellowships, you have the ability to choose your own higher power.
+In Celebrate Recovery we have the Higher Power, Jesus Christ, who chose you.
 We recognize that the 12 steps are a tool to help an individual build a relationship with Jesus and find freedom from many different issues, and as such, we do not limit our ministry to anyone’s specific struggle.